core-wg/coral/draft-ietf-core-coral.md

    GET.
    If the agent is submitting a form, then the request method MUST be the one supplied by the form.
-   An IRI may need to be converted to a URI (see {{Section 3.1 of RFC3987}}) for protocols that do not support IRIs.

    The agent SHOULD set HTTP header fields and CoAP request options according to the metadata (e.g., set the HTTP Accept header field